Approved and Regulated by the Texas Workforce Commission, Career Schools and Colleges, Austin, Texas.

 Cancellation of Application

 If at any time prior to acceptance the student decides to cancel his or her application, he or she may do so without any financial penalty whatsoever.
-After the interview process and immediately preceding acceptance, the student has seven days to decide whether to enroll in the course and pay the initial tuition deposit.
+After the application process and immediately preceding acceptance, the student has seven days to decide whether to enroll in the course and pay the initial tuition deposit.

 Early Program Cancellation Policy